 Figure 8.
-Variation of statistical measures - (a) mean wind direction and (b) mean wind speed, (c) Weibull shape and (d) scale parameter, A and k, respectively - depending on start date of artificial gap, here for gap length of 30 d as in Figure Fig. 6.
-Results for FINO3 (already presented above) as solid grey lines, for Ijmuiden IJmuiden as dashed and for FINO2 as dotted lines (again for incomplete time series in red and for filled time series in blue, wind statistics for original time series in black).
+Variation in statistical measures - (a) mean wind direction and (b) mean wind speed and Weibull (c) shape and (d) scale parameters, A and k, respectively - depending on the start date of the artificial gap, here for a gap length of 30 d as in Fig. 6.
+Results for FINO3 (already presented above) as solid grey lines, for IJmuiden as dashed lines and for FINO2 as dotted lines (again for incomplete time series in red and for filled time series in blue and wind statistics for the original time series in black).